 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled Qantas flight to Sydney via Dubai or Singapore.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Sydney.

 An early morning arrival in Sydney, New South Wales, where our coach will transfer you to our hotel, the well-appointed Parkroyal Darling Harbour (4T), for the next two nights.
 The hotel is close to Sydney Harbour, Circular Quay and the main shopping areas and is well placed to walk to the old Rocks area, a cluster of some of the country’s oldest buildings in quaint streets of small houses with plenty of cafés to refresh the explorer.
 The remainder of the day is free.
 Dinner is included at the hotel this evening.